Email Templates

 }'

-When using such a request, each recipient would receive a customized email with their own name used in the template.
+Each recipient will receive a customized email with their specific information inserted into the template.